 - Classic 100% analog OTA-based compression at modern performance standards

-- Full-range true Attack, Release, Ratio/Blend and Sensitivity (threshold) controls
+- Full-range true Attack, Release, Ratio/Blend and Sensitivity (threshold) controls, optimized for guitar and bass

-- Complete dynamics control - from transparent sustain to insane squash and compression
+- Powerful dual-OTA dynamics control - from transparent sustain to insane squash and compression

 - Matching color LED indicator so you can see which pedal is on even on a dark stage